OGC Op. No. 09-04-08

 Re: Stop-Loss Insurance, Prompt Claim Settlement

-Are stop-loss1 insurers subject to the prompt-pay rules of Insurance Law
+Are stop-loss1 insurers subject to the prompt-pay rules of Insurance Law § 3224-a?

-No. Although stop-loss insurance is considered accident and health insurance, insurers that issue such policies are not subject to Insurance Law
+No. Although stop-loss insurance is considered accident and health insurance, insurers that issue such policies are not subject to Insurance Law § 3224-a, but rather the general requirements of the New York Insurance Law regulating accident and health insurance policies.

 The inquirer is a third-party administrator (TPA) in New York for several self-funded benefit plans, and also is licensed as an insurance agent in New York.
 At least one such plan2 has purchased a stop-loss policy from an insurer which is licensed in New York to write, among other kinds of insurance, accident and health insurance.
 The policy is administered by a Third Party Administrator (TPA).